joshuadahlunr/cs480dahl/PA11/README.md

 ## Operation
-- Holding right click will let you rotate the camera
+- Holding right click will let you rotate the camera.
+- Arrow keys or WASD to move.
+- Space to abduct.

 # Dependencies, Building, and Running